| | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this pattern post, I want to share with you a very colourful rainbow cardigan knitting pattern.
+In this pattern post, I want to share with you a very colorful rainbow cardigan knitting pattern.

-This cardigan is really soft and comforting, due to the drape and fit.
+This cardigan is soft and comforting, due to the drape and fit.

 It’s designed to make you smile and feel happy while wearing it!